shifenghuci/personal-website/readme.txt

 (a) Basic features

-Three images with alt attribute appropriate heading and pgraph text
+All images with descriptive alt attribute
-At least one image, with descriptive alt attribute(s) Appropriate headings and paragraph text
+Appropriate headings and paragraph text
-Links to external page(s)
-Multiple pages, with appropriate navigation between them Semantic HTML tags like aside or footer
+Semantic HTML tags like header or footer
-Adding custom icons (I actually draw one myself using figma) from Google Material Icons, Font Awesome, or similar
+Custom icon and favicon of the website, created myself through Figma.

 (b) CSS features
-Modifying padding and margins to indent content and enhance readability Modifying link, text color, or other colors to be visually appealing Adding custom font(s) from Google fonts to add more personality (make sure to include appropriate fallbacks)
+Modify padding and margins to indent content and enhance readability Modify link, text color, or other colors to be visually appealing Adding custom font(s) from Google fonts to add more personality (make sure to include appropriate fallbacks)

 (c) Advanced features
 Leveraging nested selectors to specify format
-Creating a more complex page layout, such as including a sidebar or navigation bar
+Creating a more complex page layout, such as including a sidebar or navigation bar Floating animation when hovered over images.
+Audio effect when interacting with certain elements.